 Home

-Welcome to this exciting adventure of discovering secrets of the colony.
+Welcome to this exciting journey into the hidden world of the hive.
 Bees are amazing creatures.

 Jolanta Dabrowski, MSc (Entomology and phytopathology)

 Our main focus is on sharing knowledge about sustainable beekeeping and the propagation of survivor bees.
-We collect swarms and by doing that, we help bees find a safe home and also improve the survivability of our local colonies.
+We also collect swarms, helping bees find safe homes while also improving the survivability of our local colonies.

 Our motto: “Observe and learn.
-Bees know better than us what is best for them.”
+Bees know better than we do what is best for them.”

 Consultation